Loading…

 Nx Witness uses per channel licensing with different tiers.
 The pricing is generally competitive for mid market deployments, and the ability to run on standard hardware including ARM devices helps keep infrastructure costs low.
 However, adding third party analytics to Nx Witness introduces additional per channel or per server licensing costs from analytics vendors, which can significantly increase the total solution cost for AI intensive deployments.

-Visylix uses transparent per stream pricing that includes all 10 AI models and all platform capabilities.
-There are no separate analytics module fees, making budget planning straightforward for AI powered deployments.
-For organizations that need advanced analytics across many cameras, Visylix all inclusive pricing often delivers better total economics than Nx Witness base licensing plus third party analytics costs combined.
+Visylix uses transparent per stream pricing across five tiers with AI capabilities starting from the Scale tier at $399 per month.
+There are no separate analytics module fees within your chosen tier, making budget planning straightforward.
+For organizations that need advanced analytics across many cameras, Visylix pricing with the Enterprise plan including all 13 AI models often delivers better total economics than Nx Witness base licensing plus third party analytics costs combined.